vicvdn/pipex/README.md

 - The ```which```command followed by another command gives us the path of a command.
 We need this path for ```execve()``` to work.
 - If we don't use fork() in our function, then execve(), when it is called, will just make us leave our main process and never return to it.

-## My logic:
+## My progress:

-- first we need to check if the files exists => with access() and the flag F_OK
+- need to code the exec part for the second command
-    - if the file on the first end of the pipe doesn't exist we should still create the file on the second end of the pipe if it doesn't exist and perform the command associated to it.
+- check if ft_exec works etc> protect it -> check if I free sufficiently with strjoin used.

 ## Tests to run